By on 2022-07-01 -

-First some basics.
-Petrol models are likely to come with lower mileages than diesels and could be longer lasting for that reason.
+PETROL models of many cars are likely to come with lower mileages than diesels and could be longer lasting for that reason.

-And, while the diesels are more economical, they are also more expensive because they're more sought after.
+And while the diesels are more economical, they are also more expensive because they are more sought after.

-Also, the petrol engines in this latest Golf are still very economical and diesel is now around eight pence a litre more expensive - that's 36 pence per gallon.
+Also, the petrol engines are still very economical and diesel is now around six pence a litre more expensive - thats 27 pence per gallon.

-There have been 17 different models of the hatch alone at different times during this Golf production run, so all I can say is make sure you get the power and the equipment you want before you lay your money down.
+There have been 17 different models of the hatch alone at different times during this production run, so make sure you get the power and the equipment you want before you sign on the dotted line.

 The only mediocre performers in the whole range are the 1.0 and 1.2-litre models with 85bhp, which take 11.5 seconds to get to 60 miles an hour.

-The Bluemotion economy 1.0-litre will also do 65mpg on the old Government economy cycle, which has to be excellent, while the 1.4 and 1.5 petrols can manage 55mpg.
+Best petrol economy is from the 1.0-litre, which in Bluemotion form will do 65mpg on the official economy cycle, which has to be excellent, and while the 1.4 and 1.5 petrols can manage 55mpg.

-Most will come with the standard six-speed manual gearbox, but the DSG automatic is absolutely superb to use, making the changes quicker than you can do it yourself.
+Most will come with the standard six speed manual gearbox, but the DSG automatic is beautifully intuitive and absolutely superb to use, making the changes quicker than you can do it yourself.
 However, it will be a good deal more expensive.

-The GTI reaches 60mph in just 6.2 seconds while the ‘R' does the same in just 4.7 seconds.
-But with both of these bear in mind that stiffer suspension does affect the quality of the ride, which is fantastic in all the lower order cars.
+The GTI reaches 60 in just 6.2 seconds while the R does the same in a supercar 4.7.
+But with both of these, bear in mind that stiffer suspension does affect the quality of the ride, which is fantastic in all the lower order cars.

-And despite the fact that those lower order cars ride so well, they also take the corners beautifully, helped by top notch power steering and brilliant handling balance.
+And despite the fact that those lower order cars ride so well, they also take the corners beautifully, helped by top notch, marvellouly tactile power steering and brilliant handling balance.

-Finally, don't buy without full service history and if anything feels wrong about a car, walk away with your money in your pocket.
-There are plenty out there.
+Finally my usual advice: dont buy without full service history, and if anything feels wrong about a car, walk away with your money in your pocket.
+There are plenty out there!